-- 330. A 3-year-old girl is brought to the ED by her mother for fever and weakness over the last 4 days.
-Mom states that the child has been having high fevers at home and was diagnosed with a viral syndrome by her pediatrician 2 days ago.
-Since then, the child feels weak, is complaining of diffuse aches, and is eating poorly.
-She also developed a rash and her eyes are red.
-On exam the patient appears dehydrated, with red cracked lips, strawberry-like tongue, conjunctival injection, edematous hands, and a diffuse papular rash.
-Which of the following is the most likely diagnosis?

-- a.
-Botulism

-- b.
-Rocky Mountain spotted fever (RMSF)

-- c.
-Scarlet fever

-- d.
-Kawasaki disease

-- e.
-Niacin deficiency

-- 331. For the patient in the previous clinical scenario, which of the following is the most appropriate management?

-- a.
-High-dose aspirin and IV immunoglobulin

-- b.
-Doxycycline IV

-- c.
-Ibuprofen and IV steroids

-- d.
-Vancomycin IV and ceftriaxone IV

-- e.
-Plasmaphoresis

-- 332. A 36-year-old woman presents to the ED complaining of worsening weakness over the past few weeks.
+- 366. A 36-year-old woman presents to the ED complaining of worsening weakness over the past few weeks.
 She states that initially she attributed it to being overworked but for the last few days she has been having unusual difficulty getting out of chair or walking the steps to her fourth-floor apartment.
 She has no prior medical history and takes no medications.
 Her vital signs are unremarkable.
-On exam she has 5/5 strength in her bilateral upper and lower extremities distally but 3/5 strength proximally.
-Sensory exam and reflexes are normal.
+On examination she has 5/5 strength in her bilateral upper and lower extremities distally but 3/5 strength proximally.
+Sensory examination and reflexes are normal.
 You also notice a red confluent macular rash on her eyelids.
 Which of the following is the most likely diagnosis?

 - a.
 Myasthenia gravis

 - b.
-MS
+Multiple sclerosis

 - c.
 Dermatomyositis

 - d.
 Rhabdomyolysis

 - e.
 Disseminated gonococcal infection

-- 333. A 32-year-old woman presents to the ED complaining of sudden onset of left facial weakness that began half an hour ago that was noticed by her coworker.
+- 367. A 32-year-old woman presents to the ED complaining of sudden onset of left facial weakness that began half an hour ago that was noticed by her coworker.
 She denies having medical problems or taking medications.
 On the review of systems she admits to subjective fevers, fatigue, and arthralgias for the last week, which she attributed to the flu.
 She also reports having a rash on the back of her thigh a month ago, around the time she was hiking in Rhode Island.
-On exam she has left facial paralysis.
+On examination she has left facial paralysis.
 Which of the following is the most likely diagnosis?

 - a.
 Bell's palsy

 - b.
 Lyme disease

 - c.
 Ramsay Hunt syndrome

 - d.
 Brain tumor

 - e.
-RMSF
+Rocky Mountain spotted fever (RMSF)

-- 334. A 24-year-old woman presents to the ED complaining of dizziness and numbness and tingling in her fingertips with decreased range of motion.
+- 368. A 24-year-old woman presents to the ED complaining of dizziness and numbness and tingling in her fingertips with decreased range of motion.
 Her initial vitals include a HR of 100 beats per minute, a RR of 30 breaths per minute with an oxygen saturation of 100% on room air.
 The patient denies any other symptoms.
 Upon physical examination, the patient appears anxious, tachypneic with a clawed appearance to both hands which are difficult to range.
 An arterial blood gas is drawn that shows a pH of 7.55 with a decreased carbon dioxide level and normal bicarbonate level.
 Which of the following underlying metabolic disturbances is responsible for this patient's symptoms?

 - a.
 Metabolic acidosis

 - b.
 Metabolic alkalosis

 - c.
 Respiratory acidosis

 - d.
 Respiratory alkalosis

 - e.
 Hyperthyroidism